sheafui/components/posts/how-to-build-slider-component-using-alpinejs.md

 ---
 id: slider
-title: Build an Advanced Slider Component for TALL Stack Apps (The Right Way)
+title: Build an Advanced Slider Component for TALL Stack Apps
-slug: build-advanced-slider-component-tall-stack-the-right-way
+slug: build-advanced-slider-component-tall-stack
 excerpt: HTML range inputs are limiting.
 Third-party slider libraries break with Livewire.
 Building from scratch takes forever.
 Here's how to create a powerful, production-ready slider component that works beautifully with the TALL stack—complete with tooltips, multiple handles, pips, and dead-simple syntax.
 author: mohamed charrafi
 created_at: 04-12-2025